 Protection of information

-When we no longer need your personal information we will take all reasonable and practicable steps to de-identify or destroy the information in a secure manner.
+When your personal information is no longer required for the purposes for which it was collected, we will take all reasonable and practicable steps to de-identify or destroy the information in a secure manner.

 Accessing your personal information